 Where did you buy the books?

-However, when comparing pitch contour of wh-questions in American English (participants from Minnesota) reported in Farías (2013) and Mexican Spanish (participatns from México DF) reported in De la Mota, Butragueño & Prieto (2010), even the general tendency is the similar rising-plateau-rising-falling, in English we can observe a more contrastive comparison between the plateau and the rising-falling pitch change in final position (Figure 2 and Figure 3).
+However, when comparing the pitch contours of wh-questions in American English (participants from Minnesota) reported in Farías (2013) and Mexican Spanish (participants from México DF) reported in De la Mota, Butragueño & Prieto (2010), the general tendency is the similar rising-plateau-rising-falling, in English we can observe a more contrastive comparison between the plateau and the rising-falling pitch change in final position (Figure 2 and Figure 3).

 Figure 2